 - Learning Craft – screencast course from Mijingo.
 Well worth the $39.99.

-- Craft documentation – I think Craft’s documentation is far superior to ExpressionEngine.
+- Craft documentation (for version 2) – I think Craft’s documentation is far superior to ExpressionEngine.
 Very clear and helpful.

 - Craft templating documentation

 - Straight Up Craft – I wish that this site was better organized.
 But really appreciate them sharing their wealth of knowledge

 - Craft Recipes – just signed up for the newsletter.
 Not really had a chance to jump into this one yet.

 Sidenote: Drupal had been another option for the career site I just started building.
 As I was doing some research, I was surprised that Drupal 8 has not been released yet.
 When I left Bonnier a couple of years ago, I thought Drupal 8 was going to be out within the year.
 So I was surprised to find that it still has not been “released.”

 Correction: In my original post, I attributed the Structure plugin for EE to Pixel & Tonic, the creators of Craft CMS.
 I think the similar domain names for Structure (buildwithstructure.com) and Craft (buildwithcraft.com) fed my confusion.
 Thanks to Erwin (in the comments) and Pixel & Tonic (on Twitter) for the correction.